Watch this page for news and updates that may affect research-related activities at the University of Tennessee.

 Vice Chancellor Urges UT to Prepare for Possible Federal Government Shutdown

-Taylor Eighmy, vice chancellor for research and engagement, issued a memo Friday, September 25, 2015, urging the UT research community to prepare for a possible federal government shutdown and outlining possible impacts of the pending shutdown of federal spending on the various programs sponsored at UT by federal agencies.
+Taylor Eighmy, vice chancellor for research, issued a memo Friday, September 25, 2015, urging the UT research community to prepare for a possible federal government shutdown and outlining possible impacts of the pending shutdown of federal spending on the various programs sponsored at UT by federal agencies.

 - Possible Stop Work Orders: During the FY13 shutdown, some agencies issued stop work orders for field research programs (e.g., U.S. F&WS).
 This impacted the pay for some graduate students and staff, but departments were able to temporarily cover those costs.